iantrich/radial-menu/README.md

 This element is for [Lovelace](https://www.home-assistant.io/lovelace) on [Home Assistant](https://www.home-assistant.io/) that provides a radial menu on click for quick/space saving access to commands.
 Designed for picture-elements, but can be used anywhere.

+## Minimum Home Assistant Version

+Home Assistant version 0.110.0 or higher is required as of release 1.2.0 of restriction-card

 ## Support

 Hey dude!
 Help me out for a couple of :beers: or a :coffee:!